e-ditiones/SEG17/README.md

 The output file will be : `Segmented_YourFile.xml`

-Then this file can be lemmatized, using `Pie`.
+Then this file can be lemmatized, using [_Pie-extended_](https://github.com/hipster-philology/nlp-pie-taggers).

 ## How it works